syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 {% endtabs %}

-## Creating an SfSignaturePad control
+## Creating an SfSignaturePad Control

-Create an instance for the Signature Pad control, and add it as content.
+Create an instance of the SignaturePad control and add it as content.

 {% tabs %}